bryanpiguave/TaskManager/README.md

 3. UPDATE
 4. DELETE

-Any feedback to improve this litle software will be fully appreciated.
+Any feedback to improve this little software will be fully appreciated.